MariangelaSicilia

 She has collaborated with renowned conductors such as Leonardo Garcia Alarcon, Sir Mark Elder, Asher Fisch, Riccardo Frizza, Francesco Lanzillotta, Michele Mariotti, Stefano Montanari, Riccardo Muti, Chung Myung-whun, Daniel Oren, Antonio Pappano, Donato Renzetti, Daniele Rustioni, Alberto Zedda, and directors including Robert Carsen, Rosetta Cucchi, Hugo De Ana, Denis Krief, Gabriele Lavia, Davide Livermore, Terry Gilliam, David McVicar, Damiano Michieletto, Jonathan Miller, Chiara Muti, Stefano Poda and Sir Graham Vick.

-In the 25/26 season, Mariangela returns to Teatro Regio di Parma as Desdemona Otello, to Teatro alla Scala as Liù Turandot, and to Maggio Musicale Fiorentino as Cleopatra Guilio Cesare.
-She also makes her debut at Staatsoper Hamburg in the title role of Maria Stuarda.
+In the 25/26 season, Mariangela returns to Teatro Regio di Parma as Desdemona Otello, to to Teatro alla Scala as Liù Turandot, and to Maggio Musicale Fiorentino as Cleopatra Guilio Cesare.
+She also makes her debut at Palau de les Arts Reina Sofía in Valencia as the title role in Luisa Miller, and at Staatsoper Hamburg inthe title role of Maria Stuarda.

 Contact